creeper82/Flashcards/README.md

 Please use [Windows Terminal](https://apps.microsoft.com/detail/9N0DX20HK701) for this app (or just set it as default windows terminal) if you want smooth console experience.
 This applies to pre-Windows 11 users as Windows Terminal is not installed yet by default

 ### Linux note ###
 There is a release build for Linux.
-Tt should work (execute the Flashcards file), but I prefer to focus on the Windows version
+It should work (execute the Flashcards file), but I prefer to focus on the Windows version

 ## Screenshots ##
 ### Home screen ###